XinyuWang1998/Linguistic-Underpinning/README.md

 # Linguistic-Underpinning
-Data and code for the paper "Inside the Echo Chamber: Linguistic Underpinnings of Misinformation on Twitter" will be uploaded soon.
-If you need access to the code and data immediately, please contact the author directly.
+Some components of this paper were conducted in ORA and R. If you need further guidance, please contact the authors.

 Motivation